 Tours go rain or shine.
 Expect dirt and uneven slippery surfaces.
 Please bring or wear closed-toed shoes that you don't mind getting dirty.

 We reserve the right to reschedule for extreme weather (heat, storms, fire, ice, etc).

 Don't forget to check out our farm store!

 Ask about our discounted school price for groups of 15 or more!
 Teachers are free!

 Please leave your dogs at home.
 We are a working farm with lots of free-range birds and the tour takes you in with a lot of animals who do not like dogs!
 Thank you!

 We will go over safety expectations before we start the tour.
+Please stay with the tour guide, no wandering off.
 We are a working farm not a petting zoo.
 We will go in to pet and feed some of the animals.
 We do hold our guests to a higher standard for safety reasons.
 Guests are not allowed to run or chase any of the animals, some animals can be frightened by this behavior and will run away, spit, or kick.
 Please listen to instructions on what we can feed them and how to hold the treats as some foods/plants can make the animals, sick.

 If guests are not listening, following the expectations, or not respecting the animals they will be asked to leave for the safety of the animals and the people.

 We do have a grass field to hang out on before and after the tour.